 Most students who live outside the European Economic Area (EEA) or Switzerland need a visa to study in Holland.
 Your chosen university will start the application process for you when you enrol on a programme with the International Study Centre.

 - Confirm your place at Holland International Study Centre.

 - Read guide from the Admissions department about next steps to apply for your study visa.

 - When you have a conditional offer for a degree at your chosen Dutch university, the University will start the visa application process for you.

 - They will let you know the documents you need to send to the University as part of your visa application

 - When the University has received all documents and processed your application, the application will be sent to the Dutch Immigration and Naturalisation Service (IND).

 - The university will keep you updated during the application process.

-Please note that visas for all Foundation students will be applied for in the summer.
+Visas for all International Foundation Year students will be applied for in the summer.

-When you go to the embassy for collecting your MVV visa, your fingerprints and photo will be taken and sent to the IND for the production of your residence permit card.
-Shortly after your arrival you can pick up your residence permit card at a local IND office.
-The Holland International Study Centre will provide you with more information once you are in Holland.
+Anyone planning to stay in Holland for more than three months needs to have a residence permit.
+When you go to the embassy to collect your MVV visa, your fingerprints and photo will be taken and sent to the IND for the production of your residence permit card.

 The residence permit card will be valid for the total duration of your degree or exchange programme plus three more months.
 This means it is valid from the start of the International Foundation Year, plus your chosen studies after.
 It is not necessary to return to your home country in between or extend the visa manually.